iq-coryp/documentation-testing/pages/api/shipping-options.md

 #### Response

-The specification of the response must be in the format below:
+The specification of the response must be in the format below.

+The `Id` corresponds to the identifier of your shipping option method.
+For example, Id: 350 always corresponds to PurolatorExpress with charge 7.94 CAD.

 * `ShippingOptions` (**Required**)
     * `Id` (**Required**)